Shopify/shopify_app/docs/shopify_app/controller-concerns.md

 #### Session Management
 This concern will setup and teardown the session around the action.
 If the session cannot be setup for the requested shop the request will be redirected to login.

+The concern will load sessions depending on your app's configuration:

+**Embedded apps**

+Cookies are not available for embedded apps because it loads in an iframe, so this concern will load the session from the request's `Authorization` header containing a session token, which can be set using [App Bridge](https://shopify.dev/apps/tools/app-bridge).

+Learn more about [using `authenticatedFetch`](https://shopify.dev/apps/auth/oauth/session-tokens/getting-started#step-2-authenticate-your-requests) to create session tokens and authenticate your requests.

+**Non-embedded apps**

+Since cookies are available, the concern will load the session directly from them, so you can make regular `fetch` requests on your front-end.

 #### Localization
 I18n localization is saved to the session for consistent translations for the session.